-- 1 Theology majors may take up to nine credits in approved cognate courses in other departments in fulfillment of the Theology electives requirement. - 2 Courses in Classical and Modern Languages and in Philosophy are strongly recommended. - 3 Students considering a major in Theology should take TH-110 and TH-120 in their Freshman year.
-The Core Philosophy courses should be taken in Sophomore year. - 4 Required Theology electives are taught only every second or third year, so they should be taken as soon as possible after completion of TH-110 and TH-120. - 5 Every student majoring in Theology must submit a Capstone Project during senior year according to departmental guidelines.
+- Theology majors may take up to nine credits in approved cognate courses in other departments in fulfillment of the Theology electives requirement. - 2 Courses in Classical and Modern Languages and in Philosophy are strongly recommended. - Students considering a major in Theology should take TH-110 and TH-120 (or any 300-level course) in their Freshman year.
+The Core Philosophy courses should be taken in Sophomore year. - Every student majoring in Theology must submit a Capstone Project during senior year according to departmental guidelines.
 The Honors thesis fulfills this requirement.